 - After you hone, check your knife’s sharpness by gently sliding it across a soft tomato.
 The knife should bite into the fruit right away without pressure.

-But be aware that not all of our experts recommend honing.
+Not all of our experts recommend honing.
 “People often hone incorrectly,” Resnick told us, “so unless you know you’re doing it right, it’s not worthwhile.”

 If you’re looking to improve your chopping game, Bob Tate offers these tips:

 - Imagine your cutting board is a clock.
 Most people point their knife toward noon, placing the food horizontally across the cutting board.
-But if you angle your knife so that it points towards 10 o’clock (and adjust your food to stay parallel), the knife becomes an extension of your forearm and is easier to handle.
+But if you angle your knife so that it points toward 10 o’clock (and adjust your food to stay parallel), the knife becomes an extension of your forearm and is easier to handle.

 - Keep your knife in contact with your cutting board or work surface.
 There’s no need to lift it off the cutting board for each cut.

-Avoid the dishwasher.
+Avoid the dishwasher

 Regardless of manufacturer instructions, never put your chef knife in the dishwasher.
 And while you’re at it, never toss it into the sink.
 Every time the knife blade bangs against something — like the plastic spines of your dishwasher or the metal sides of your sink — it has the potential to dull, and you want to keep the blade as sharp as possible for as long as possible.

-Instead, wash your knife by hand with standard dish soap, then use a clean dishtowel or paper towel to rub it completely dry.
+Instead, wash your knife by hand with standard dish soap, then use a clean dish towel or paper towel to rub it completely dry.
 (If you let it air-dry, it can develop water stains or rust spots.)